 Further, different brands behind hair restoration treatments or other drugs have an active interest in ensuring safety.
 Brands that cause negative side effects can still be subject to product recalls, lawsuits, or criminal prosecutions.
 Of course, proving that a specific supplement or treatment is responsible can be tricky.

-Also, pay attention to wording.
+Also, pay attention to the wording.
 Every product will showcase its benefits in a positive light.
 Hair loss treatments are no exception.
 There is a big difference, though, between empty promises and honest appraisals.
 Rogaine and Propecia make good examples.
 Each has a chance of stifling hair loss and encouraging hair growth.
 Whatever the phrasing and presentation, though, both treatments make very clear that they are sometimes ineffective while also providing a list of potential side effects.
 Finasteride, in fact, can be so potent that pregnant females should not even handle the drug.

 Remember, Manufacturing Centers Require FDA Approval and Pharmacies Require NABP Approval